Category: G

 J. T. GRAY

 • From Corinth, Mississippi.
-Lives in Nashville.
+Lived in Nashville.

-• As a performer, he has recorded and toured with many bands including Jimmy Martin’s Sunny Mountain Boys, Vassar Clements, The Sullivan Family, Tom T. Hall and his own band, the Misty Mountain Boys.
+• As a performer, he recorded and toured with many bands including Jimmy Martin’s Sunny Mountain Boys, Vassar Clements, The Sullivan Family, Tom T. Hall and his own band, the Misty Mountain Boys.

 • 2003, received an IBMA Distinguished Achievement Award for his contributions to bluegrass music (as owner of the Station Inn).

-• 2005, released album “It’s About Time,” accompanied by many of the musicians who perform regularly at the Station Inn.
+• 2005, released album It’s About Time album (no label) accompanied by many of the musicians who perform regularly at the Station Inn.

 Grayson, Shannon